mindsdb/mindsdb/mindsdb/integrations/handlers/spacy_handler/README.md

 The first and the second values are indices in the string that indicate the location of the word in a sentence.
 The third value is a named entity.

+## Lemmatization

+Lemmatization in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form.

+## Dependency parsing

+Dependency parsing is a linguistic analysis technique used in natural language processing to uncover grammatical relationships between words in a sentence.

+## Pos-tagging

+spaCy can parse and tag a given Doc.
+This is where the trained pipeline and its statistical models come in, which enable spaCy to make predictions of which tag or label most likely applies in this context.
+A trained component includes binary data that is produced by showing a system enough examples for it to make predictions that generalize across the language – for example, a word following “the” in English is most likely a noun.

+## Morphology

+Inflectional morphology is the process by which a root form of a word is modified by adding prefixes or suffixes that specify its grammatical function but do not change its part-of-speech.
+We say that a lemma (root form) is inflected (modified/combined) with one or more morphological features to create a surface form.